 Physical shops have a hard time during the pandemic.
 Lockdown and customers weary of physical contact require a change in approach as offline revenue drops.
 There is a need for omnichannel availability.
 2021 is the year in which you should close the gap between offline and online, reaping the benefits of both.

 Omnichannel availability doesn’t mean that you should put every single one of your products on a website and call it a day.
-It’s about finding the balance of offline and online sales and creating the best customer experience.
+It’s about finding the balance between offline and online sales and creating the best customer experience.

 Digital channels can help personalize in-shop customer experiences.
 Customers can reserve and/or collect online purchases from your store locations, giving them the opportunity to try out and exchange items immediately.
 In addition, online orders can be collected and send from store locations and storage to optimize the online order time.

-When well executed, offline and online stores should seamlessly complement each other while providing the most accessible services to your customers.
+When well-executed, offline and online stores should seamlessly complement each other while providing the most accessible services to your customers.
 And keep in mind: after we defeat this pandemic, most of your customers will love visiting your (physical) stores again.
 Even then, your omnichannel presence can provide them with the best possible service.

 So what should you take away from this article?
 Take note of the 2021 trends in the payments market and make use of these (new) possibilities.
-Your services and products need to be reliable, safe, and easy-to-use for your customers, especially in the payment process.
+Your services and products need to be reliable, safe, and easy to use for your customers, especially in the payment process.
 Make sure that you connect with your customers on social channels and create personal, effortless payment transactions to help boost your revenue and customer satisfaction rates.
 Need more information on how to do this?
 Contact us!
 We’d love to help you get your business ready for 2021 and beyond.